Tokyo Station: Station layout

-The main station facade on the western side of the station is brick-built, surviving from the time when the station opened in 1914.
-The main station consists of 10 island platforms serving 20 tracks, raised above street level and running in a north–south direction.
+The main station facade on the Marunouchi side is made primarily of bricks, and partly dates back to the station's opening in 1914.
+The main station consists of ten island platforms serving twenty tracks, raised above street level and running in a north–south direction.
 The main concourse runs east–west below the platforms.

-The Shinkansen lines are on the east (or Yaesu) side of the station, along with a multi-storey Daimaru department store.
-The entrances nearest to the Shinkansen lines are named Yaesu, and those at the extreme East of the station are named Nihonbashi.
+The Shinkansen lines are on the Yaesu side of the station, along with a multi-storey Daimaru department store.
+The entrances nearest to the Shinkansen lines are named Yaesu, and those at the extreme east of the station are named Nihonbashi.

 On the far west side is the Marunouchi entrances, which are closest to the two underground Sōbu/Yokosuka line platforms serving four tracks (five stories below ground level).
-The Narita Express to Narita International Airport (NRT) uses these platforms.
+The Narita Express to Narita International Airport uses these platforms.

 The two Keiyō Line platforms serving four tracks are four stories below ground some hundreds of meters to the south of the main station with moving walkways to serve connecting passengers.

 The whole complex is linked by an extensive system of underground passageways that merge with surrounding commercial buildings and shopping centers.